-High gluten or bread flour is a white flour with a high protein content, used to increase the stretch in white and mixed flour bread.
+High gluten or bread flour is white flour with high protein content, used to increase the stretch in white and mixed flour bread.
 Its equivalent is thought to be German 812 flour, French 80 flour, and Italian 1 flour.

 Rye Flours for Bread

 Germany is one of the few countries which uses rye flour extensively.
 Rye was brought from Asia in prehistoric times and was grown extensively during the Middle Ages as a bread grain and for alcohol distillation.
 It grows in poor, sandy soil and under mixed weather conditions, while wheat grows best in a warm dry climate, so despite poorer yields than wheat, it was the grain of choice in colder areas.

 There is some speculation that rye fell out of favor in France and Italy as wheat flour became more available due to the prevalence of ergot (Claviceps purpurea, a fungus) in rye grain.
 While ergot can infect wheat and other cereal grains, it prefers rye as a host.
 It also grows well under cool and moist conditions, where wheat does not.
 When grain is highly infected with ergot and not cleaned before grinding into flour, humans, and livestock can be poisoned and even die.

 Germany, Poland, and other East European countries relied on the rye crop to grow in unfavorable conditions and measures have been taken to reduce or even eliminate the fungus from the grain.
 Measures include cleaning the seed and applying various fungicides.